SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 He decides to return to the year 1800 and rely only on the money he inherited, without having to work for a living.

-Create a program that calculates whether Josh will be able to do that, starting from the year 1800 and continuing up to a year that will be specified in the console input.
+Create a program that calculates whether Josh will be able to do that, starting from year 1800 and continuing up to a year that will be specified in the console input.

 - Each even year (1800, 1802, etc.) he will spend 12 000 dollars